gauge-sh/tach/docs/strict-mode.md

 ## Example

-Given packages called 'core' and 'parsing', we may have `package.yml` and `tach.yml` contents like this:
+Given packages called 'core' and 'parsing', we have `package.yml` and `tach.yml` contents like this:

 `core/package.yml`
 ```yaml